Chapter 8: More Changes

 again.
 However, when Rufus Lazzell took over the 1/16th, just like his

-predecessor, he was immediately in over his head and he stayed "in, over
+predecessor, he was immediately in over his head, and he stayed that way

-his past mistakes.
-Yet, Rufus was almost the perfect example of the type
+Yet, Rufus was almost the perfect example of the type of field commander

 On the same day Lazzell was restored to command of the 1/16th,